AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 1. Ensure that the security zone does not get overridden by the respective setting in `config-<server name>.xml` file (C:\Program Files\Adobe\Adobe Campaign Classic v7\conf\config_acc-test.xml).
     * If the configuration file contains a separate security zone setting then change the `allowUserPassword` attribute to true.
 1. If you want to change the Adobe Campaign Classic server port, replace 8080 with the desired port(for example: 80).

 >[!NOTE]
 >
 >By default, no security zone is configured for the operator.
 To connect to Adobe Campaign with AEM as a Cloud Service, you must select one (see the steps above).
-We strongly recommend creating a security zone dedicated to AEM to avoid any security problems.
+We strongly recommend creating a security zone dedicated to AEM to avoid any security issues.

-## AEM as a Cloud Service Setup {#aem-setup}

-After installing and configuring Adobe Campaign Classic you need to configure the AEM as a Cloud service solution.

 ### Configuring AEM as a Cloud service {#aem-configuration}